Introduction

 Summary: Which tool should I use to analyze my environment?

-It depends what you want to do:
+It depends on what you want to do:

 - Full analysis of the AWS environment: